cipher387/osint_stuff_tool_collection/test.md

 <a name="maritime"></a>
 <h3>Maritime</h3>

-<a href="https://www.track-trace.com/container">Track Trace</a> — tracking a shipping container by number
+</br><a href="https://www.track-trace.com/container">Track Trace</a> — tracking a shipping container by number
-<a href="http://container-tracking.org/">Container Tracking</a> — tracking a shipping container by number
+</br><a href="http://container-tracking.org/">Container Tracking</a> — tracking a shipping container by number
-<a href="https://www.searates.com/container/tracking/">Searates container tracking</a> — tracking a shipping container by number
+</br><a href="https://www.searates.com/container/tracking/">Searates container tracking</a> — tracking a shipping container by number
-<a href="https://www.cma-cgm.com/ebusiness/schedules/voyage">CMA Voyage Finder</a> — search for voyage details by voyage number or ship name
+</br><a href="https://www.cma-cgm.com/ebusiness/schedules/voyage">CMA Voyage Finder</a> — search for voyage details by voyage number or ship name
-<a href="https://theshippingdatabase.com/">The Shipping Database</a> — comprehensive archive of the world ships.
+</br><a href="https://theshippingdatabase.com/">The Shipping Database</a> — comprehensive archive of the world ships.
 There is even data for 1820!!!!!!!
-<a href="https://www.submarinecablemap.com/">Submarinecablemap.com</a> — submarine communications cables map
+</br><a href="https://www.submarinecablemap.com/">Submarinecablemap.com</a> — submarine communications cables map
-<a href="https://www.marinevesseltraffic.com/submarine-vessels-tracking-map">Submarine Vessels Tracking Map</a>
+</br><a href="https://www.marinevesseltraffic.com/submarine-vessels-tracking-map">Submarine Vessels Tracking Map</a>
 <a href='https://ports.com/sea-route/'>Ports.com</a> — online calculation of travel time between two ports (with optimal path).
 It's possible to select the speed from 5 to 40 knots.
 Shows a list of the seas through which it passes.